Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Concluding Remarks

-While we focus on MP-GNNs with $\relu$-activated MLPs for message and combination functions, our results hold for all MP-GNNs comprising message and combination functions with output-size complexity $O(n)$.
+While we focus on MP-GNNs with $\relu$-activated MLPs for message and combination functions, our results hold for all MP-GNNs comprising message and combination functions with output and outputs-common-denominator size-complexities of $O(n)$.

 Our goal is to understand fundamental expressivity bounds of MP-GNNs - regardless of aggregations specifics.
 To that end, the following remain open for further research: \begin{itemize} \item [1.]
 We have not addressed aggregations that have enough output bits to represent the number of all possible graphs.
 There, (full) CR distinguishing-power is potentially given for free - the aggregation function can simply implement CR, and the question to study is that of expressivity i.e. approximating a target function - computing a specific value for each vertex or graph.
 It is clear that the fixed number of MLP-runs in an MP-GNN with rational weights is a limiting factor, as a runtime-complexity upper bound of on the run of any MP-GNN should be relatively straightforward.
 However, a tighter bound, or perhaps one in terms other than runtime-complexity, for the expressivity of MP-GNNs with arbitrary computable aggregations, can be interesting. \item [2.]
 We have not analyzed the output-size complexity of softmax aggregation.
-Potentially it is linear, rather than logarithmic or sublinear, as it involves exponentiation by the input, however, a careful examination of the computation - taking into account the normalization and the actual algorithm for computing it - may prove otherwise. \item [3.]
-We have not analyzed the output-size complexity of MLPs with non-ReLU activations such as \emph{sigmoid} or \emph{tanh}.
-There again, an exponentiation by the input is involved, potentially leading to an exponential rather than linear output-size complexity of the MLP, yet further analysis is required for a clear characterization. \end{itemize}
+Potentially it is linear, rather than logarithmic, as it involves exponentiation by the input, however, a careful examination of the computation - taking into account the normalization and the actual algorithm for computing it - may prove otherwise. \item [3.]
+We have not analyzed the output-size complexity of MLPs with non-ReLU activations such as \emph{sigmoid} or \emph{tanh}, which without considering computability have been shown to increase the distinguishing-power of MP-GNNs \citep{khalife2023power}.
+There again, an exponentiation by the input is involved, potentially leading to an exponential rather than linear output-size complexity of the MLP and higher distinguishing-power, yet further analysis is required for a clear characterization. \end{itemize}